AnirudhMemani/Chirp/README.md

 Open http://localhost:3000 with your browser to see the application.

+# WebRTC and WebSockets Integration

-# The application uses WebRTC for establishing peer-to-peer connections and WebSockets for signaling.
+The application uses WebRTC for establishing peer-to-peer connections and WebSockets for signaling.
 Below is a brief overview of how these technologies are integrated:

 # WebRTC